-He has served 38 years as an Association Executive serving four chambers of commerce in South Dakota, Nebraska, Kansas and the last twenty years as President & CEO of the Talbot County Chamber of Commerce, Easton, Maryland and as the Executive Director of the Chesapeake Leadership Foundation.
-Silverstein retired as President and CEO of the Talbot Chamber of Commerce in December 2020 after twenty years of service.
+Alan I. Silverstein served 38 years as a Chamber Executive with twenty of those as President & CEO of the Talbot County Chamber of Commerce and the Executive Director of the Chesapeake Leadership Foundation.
+He joined the Talbot County Chamber of Commerce on March 6, 2000 and retired on December 31, 2020.

-Since joining the Talbot County Chamber of Commerce, Al has served the Talbot County Council as an appointee of the Talbot County Economic Development Commission (Serving as its Chairman), Talbot County Office of Tourism, Talbot Family Network as a Board Member and Vice President.
+Al was appointed by the Talbot County Council and served twenty years on the Talbot County Economic Development Commission and Talbot County Office of Tourism.
+He also served the Talbot Family Network as a Board Member and Vice President.
 He was a member of the Upper Shore Transportation Advisory Group.
 He has served twenty-two years as a member of the Mid-Shore Regional Council CEDS Committee.
-In 2013 Silverstein served as a board member of the United Fund of Talbot County .
+In 2012-13 Silverstein served as a President of the United Fund of Talbot County .
 He is an active member of the Rotary Club of Easton since 2000 and has been a Rotarian since 1981.

-Additionally, Al served as president of Eastern Shore Heritage, Inc., a four county certified regional heritage organization.
-He served on the Maryland State Chamber Legislative Committee seventeen years and was elected in 2001 as a board member of the Maryland Association of Chamber of Commerce Executives (MACCE) serving on the executive committee.
-He was elected president of MACCE in January 2003 and served 2003-2004 as a board member of the Maryland State Chamber of Commerce representing the MACCE membership.
-In 2009, his chamber peers honored Al Silverstein as “Chamber Executive of the Year.”
+Additionally, Al served in 2005-2006 as President of Eastern Shore Heritage, Inc., a four-county certified regional heritage organization.
+He served on the Maryland State Chamber Legislative Committee for seventeen years and was elected in 2001 as a Board Member of the Maryland Association of Chamber of Commerce Executives (MACCE) serving on the executive committee.
+He was elected President of MACCE in January 2003 and served 2003-2004 as a Board Member of the Maryland State Chamber of Commerce representing the MACCE membership.
+In 2009, his chamber peers honored Silverstein as “Chamber Executive of the Year.”

 Silverstein and his wife Karen reside in Easton, MD.
 They have one son Brandon and his wife Suzanne who also reside in Easton, MD.